AlynxZhou/reframe/README.md

 - Sound: VNC has no sound support and I am not sure whether we can dump sound buffers in ALSA like what we do currently for graphics in DRM, and I think sound in display manager is not so useful, so maybe you can setup sound stream redirection for your session using PulseAudio/PipeWire-pulse, I think it already have network support.
 - No GPU/connector/EGL/OpenGL ES/DRM/KMS: You probably cannot run a modern Linux desktop environment if you are lacking of those, then why you want a remote desktop?
+- Game Streaming: ReFrame does not handle network streaming directly but uses existing tools like VNC, and VNC might be not optimized for low-latency.
+You may use some game streaming optimized apps like [Sunshine](https://github.com/LizardByte/Sunshine/).

 # Requirements